checkly/checkly-cli/README.md

 1. Your checks are organized in a folder in the Checkly web UI.
 2. You can trigger all checks in a group from the web UI and via a command line trigger.
-3. You can manage group-level configuration like the runtime, activated & muted-state, tags and alert channels that trickle down the all the checks in the group.
+3. You can manage group-level configuration like the runtime, activated & muted-state, tags and alert channels that trickle down to all the checks in the group.

 > Note: you will notice that managing shared configuration between checks is very easy just using JS/TS.
 You might not need Check Groups for that purpose.